Education financing options for you and your children

 - Employer tuition reimbursement If you are working full-time and want to get your undergraduate or graduate degree, many employers have tuition reimbursement programs that pay all or part of the cost of college tuition, books, and fees.
 Most have a minimum grade requirement and may insist the degree be job-related.
 Currently, employer tuition reimbursement is not subject to federal income taxes for most people.
 Ask your employer's Human Resources Department for details.

-- DCU Memorial Scholarship Program This annual program is for DCU members who are graduating high school seniors headed for accredited colleges or universities.
-We give out multiple scholarships every year.
+- DCU Scholarship Program This annual program is for students who are graduating high school seniors headed for accredited colleges or universities.

 Money Saving Options For School

 The earlier you can prepare for your education expenses, the less the financial burden will be.
 You have several options.

 - DCU Coverdell Education Savings Account Formerly known as the Education IRA, this program allows anyone to contribute up to $2,000 per year, after-tax, for higher education expenses for a child under 18.
 Earnings accumulate and can be withdrawn tax-free.

 529 Plans This is a state-sponsored education savings plan named after Section 529 of the Internal Revenue Code.
 A key benefit of a 529 plan is that you pay no taxes as your account accumulates.
 Additionally, under the current tax law, withdrawals taken from the plan to pay qualified higher education expenses can be made free of federal income tax for both the account owner and the beneficiary (see below).
 You can get more information on 529 Plans through our DCU Financial.